RHInception/re-docs/intro/components.rst

 Components
 **********

-The Release Engine has three required components:
+The Release Engine has three required components.
+Each of which is documented thoroughly in its own separate section.
+The following are brief descriptions of each component.

 * :ref:`RE-CORE <re_core>`